 If you want to use a USB-C hub with the Steam Deck, get one that lists supporting 45W or higher power pass-through or input.

-A USB-C hub connects the Deck to a TV, external display, and other accessories.
+A No products found. connects the Deck to a TV, external display, and other accessories.
 I use one to run the Deck like a mini-PC, with a keyboard, mouse, display, and power running into its single USB-C port.
 As the hub takes up the Deck’s USB-C port, it should have its own USB-C port to connect the charger.
 And the hub will have its own power throughput or input limit.
 We want that limit to be no less than 45W, otherwise, the Deck won’t receive as much power as it should.

 In today’s market, you would be hard-pressed to find a USB-C hub with all the features most Steam Deck owners want and now have proper power input capabilities.
 But keep it as one more thing to check off your specification wishlist when shopping around.